Arkady23/http.net-https.net/README.md

 3.1.0.
 February 2025.
 Code optimization, added deletion of the client's session folder after performing a POST to a file.
 3.1.1.
 February 2025.
 Increasing the maximum number of threads and default databases used.
 3.2.0.
 March 2025.
 Added launch of vfp instance if user quit it.
+3.2.1.
+March 2025.
+Since this version, the VFP.memlib COM server is used to implement streams.